The Death Of Generational Crossover

-- Next was the new which is getting better and better each episode as it becomes more of a parody news segment over just being jokes about news on a fake news set.
+Next was the news which is getting better and better each episode as it becomes more of a parody news segment over just being jokes about news on a fake news set.

-- The news commercial was a repeat of the ad for speed.
+The news's commercial was a repeat of the ad for speed.

-- The news then returned with more news and no guest which was a first, as, up until now someone has always visited the news after the fake commercial.
-Though I noticed the difference, I'd say I'm fine with it.
+The news then returned with more news and no guest which was a first, as, up until now someone has always visited the news after the fake commercial.
+Though I noticed the difference, I'd say I'm okay with it.

-- Gilda Radner then played Lucy in a sketch that more of an intro to Desi singing Cuban Pete instead of being a true parody of the show.
+Gilda Radner then played Lucy in a sketch that more of an intro to Desi singing Cuban Pete instead of being an accurate parody of the show.

 Gary Wise then came out and introduced his latest short which was just some gay guy talking about his cats like an ahead of its time YouTube clip.